_____.About Poetry: The 'kue is Cool

 or pops, which was Jack Kerouac's term for them.

-Glue'kue assembled collaboratively are crew'kue.
+Glue'kue produced collaboratively are crew'kue.

 Happy 'kue are joie'kue, sad 'kue are blue'kue.